PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### Polling geofence locks
-In the initial implementation of the bulk operations for locking (chapters [TODO: link/number] _Locking_ and [TODO: link/number] _Bulk operations_), when an action was performed, the weekday/locking buttons for each affected geofence did not update as expected.\
+In the initial implementation of the bulk operations for locking (chapters _Locking_ and  _Bulk operations_), when an action was performed, the weekday/locking buttons for each affected geofence did not update as expected.\
 The reason was that the locks for each geofence were stored in the React state of that geofence's _GeoFenceListItem_ component and were fetched for that geofence alone only once on initial loading of that component.
 This means that, when a bulk operation is performed in the parent _GeoFenceList_ component, no rerender is triggered and the locks are not updated in the _GeoFenceListItem_, since non of its props have changed.

 To solve this problem, a polling mechanism was implemented, where the _GeoFenceListItems_ repeatedly call the backend after a fixed interval of time.
 Any updates that happen in the backend are now displayed in the frontend, but can be delayed depending on the interval set for polling.\